johnmahlon/GovernmentActionSummarizer/README.md

 # Government Action Summarizer

+NOTE: This is currently a WIP.
+The feed is not automated or live, but technically available.

 This Swift script fetches and analyzes Presidential Actions, providing a more descriptive and readable experience.

 Key Features: